Inside Therapy

 Due to its mindful, body-centered approach, somatic therapy can be an effective way to address and resolve a host of issues related to sex.

 Self-protective responses to shame can be a source of misunderstanding and lead to ruptures in relationships.
-We explore shame in relationships in this article.

 At Downtown Somatic Therapy, we recognize the body’s innate ability to heal.
 Tracking sensations in your body allows you to access your feelings more deeply, ultimately allowing you to set aside your old stories for a new experience.